 Over the last 6 years Eliquis has continued to demonstrate its effectiveness at reducing risk of stroke while maintain a lower risk for significant bleeding.
 Because of its continued success, Eliquis is now advertised as the #1 prescribed blood thinner by Cardiologists.

-I manage many patients on Eliquis, but it is not a great fit for everyone.
-The major reason for this is due to cost.
+I manage many patients on Eliquis, but it is not the right fit for everyone.
+One major reason for this is due to cost.
 Like many newer medications, patients taking Eliquis may end up with significant out of pocket expenses.